-The CCG determines the kinds of health services it wants in place for the people of West Suffolk through its Commissioning Strategy.
 It then falls to the Procurement team to conduct tendering exercises in line with Public Contracts Regulations (2015) and the NHS Procurement, Patient Choice and Competition Regulations 2013 to help identify the best service providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.

-Below is a link which holds details of our current and recently completed procurements.
+The Procurement Decision Register (updated Jan 2020) holds details of our current and recently completed procurements.

 EOI – Expression of Interest